SanCor

-SanCor is one of the leading dairy producers in Argentina (along with competitor La Serenísima).
+SanCor was one of the leading dairy producers in Argentina (along with competitor La Serenísima).
 It holds one fifth of the total production in the country, and 90% of the Argentine exports of dairy products.
 It is a large cooperative made up many smaller ones, based on the Argentine "central milk basin" around the border between the provinces of Santa Fe and Córdoba.

 SanCor produces milk, powdered milk, cream, cheeses, butter dulce de leche (milk caramel) which are sold under various brand names: SanCor, San Regim, Santa Brígida, Angelita, Granja Blanca and Chelita.

 After a long financial crisis, which forced the company to sell several plants and brands, and losing 3,200 employees, SanCor is now producing 10% of its 2015 output.
 It processes 500000 liter of milk a month.

 History

 The cooperative was founded on 17 September 1938 as an association of many cooperative producers in the central area of the country, and grew as its success attracted more members.
 Its first industrial plant (a butter factory) was opened in 1940, in Sunchales, Santa Fe, where SanCor's administrative headquarters are located today.
 New plants, producing butter, cheese and dulce de leche, followed during the 1940s.
 In 1942, the cooperative opened its first factory in the same town.
 In 1943, they inaugurated the Brinkmann factory in the northeast of the Province of Córdoba, which was specially conditioned to create butter.
 That same year the production of dulce de leche would begin.
 In 1940, its first butter factory began operating in Sunchales and from then on it did not stop growing.

 In 1953, SanCor opened a branch office in New York City, United States, in order to boost its international trade operations; and in 1956, new branch offices were opened in Buenos Aires and other Argentine cities.
 In 1986, a daughter company, SanCor do Brasil Produtos Alimentícios Limitada, was founded in São Paulo, Brazil.

 In 1994, SanCor became the first Argentine cooperative to issue its own negotiable instruments.